 The bubble method

-If you looking for a visual technique on how to outline a book, then you can try the bubble method.
+If you are looking for a visual technique on how to outline a book, then you can try the bubble method.
 You can draw this outline by hand or by using a graphic tool.

 In the end, you’ll have a visual representation of the contents of your book.